When life gives you lemons, make Avgolemono Soup!

 Instructions

-- Cube chicken thighs.
-Place into a bowl, and season chicken with 1 teaspoon each of salt and black pepper.
+- Season chicken with 1/2 teaspoon each of salt and black pepper.

-- Stir in rice and sauté with chicken.
+- Stir in rice and sauté with chicken (if using cubed chicken).
 Then pour in chicken broth.

-- Bring contents of the pot to a boil over medium-high heat.
+- Bring contents of the pot to a boil over medium-high heat (add the whole chicken thighs/breasts here).
 Then turn down the heat to low/simmer (lightly bubbling).
-Simmer soup for 20 minutes.
+Simmer soup for 20 minutes, or until chicken and rice/orzo are fully cooked.

 - While soup is simmering, blend eggs on medium speed in a blender or with a hand mixer (or whisk by hand) until light and frothy.

-- While the blender is still running, add in the lemon juice and flour.
+- While the blender is still running, add in the lemon juice and flour (if using).

 - Take the soup off the heat, and slowly fold in the egg-lemon sauce, continuously mixing it until it is all incorporated.